our story

 Meiko Taylor spent 8 years working with at-risk teens in foster care and on probation.
 After learning some of the youth she worked with had been sex trafficked, Meiko also developed a passion for prevention.
 A filmmaker by trade, she created a hip-hop film and prevention training program aimed at educating teens on some of the tactics used by sex traffickers to recruit and ways to keep safe.

-She was inspired to launch The Power Project as a way to further spread a message of hope, overcoming challenges and finding success.
-Meiko holds a B.S. in Psychology from Loyola University Chicago as well as a MBA.
+Aa s former foster youth herself, Meiko was inspired to launch The Power Project as a way to further spread a message of hope, overcoming challenges and finding success.
+She holds a B.S. in Psychology from Loyola University Chicago as well as a MBA.

 Jackie Pawlan

 Jackie first became involved in the fighting against human trafficking while working with youth experiencing homelessness.
-A Social Worker by trade, she has spent her professional career serving at-risk youth; specifically, addressing challenges with mental health and transitioning into adulthood.
+A Social Worker by trade, she has spent her professional career serving youth from under-resourced communities; specifically, addressing challenges with mental health and transitioning into adulthood.

 Jackie’s mission has been to normalize vulnerability through human connection, a language which can translate to both youth and adult learners alike.
 Through education, Jackie strives to create safe spaces, safe people, and communicate to youth they are not alone.